Meet the Research, Evaluation and Social Policy team

-Helen Bibby has been working at CanTeen as a Senior Research Officer since December 2018.
-She is a Clinical Psychologist with 15 years’ experience in health research, with expertise in the psychological assessment and treatment of adolescents.
+Helen Bibby has been working at Canteen as a Senior Research Officer since December 2018.
+She is a Clinical Psychologist with over 15 years’ experience in health research, with expertise in the psychological assessment and treatment of adolescents.

-Thomasin’s work at CanTeen involves the development and evaluation of CanTeen’s psychosocial programs, including Good Grief and PEER.
+Thomasin’s work at Canteen involves the development and evaluation of Canteen’s psychosocial programs, including Good Grief, EXPLORE, the TRECA (Robots) Program and PEER.

 Since 2015, Martha has worked as a Psycho-Oncology Researcher with the Centre for Oncology Education and Research Translation (CONCERT) at the Ingham Institute for Applied Medical Research, specifically exploring patient reported outcomes, health literacy and culturally and linguistically diverse (CALD) cancer populations.
 Currently, Martha is nearing the completion of a Masters of Research from UNSW Sydney, exploring the levels and predictors of health literacy in CALD cancer patients.